‘Dance Moms’ Chloe Lukasiak Return: Will Maddie Ziegler Follow Suit?

 So far, no Season 7 spoilers from reliable tipster Dance Moms Reacts suggest that Maddie Ziegler will be part of the filmed episodes.
 Chloe Lukasiak, on the other hand, will make a surprise appearance in an upcoming installment.
 Her return is expected to have many jaws dropping including the mothers and her ALDC friends.

 As for Ziegler, she may not have any time to be back on the show anyway with all the things going on for her.
-It also appears that even though she has been grinding nonstop after leaving the Lifetime series, Maddie is currently taking it easy after concluding the abovementioned tour in the land down under.
+It also appears that even though she has been grinding non-stop after leaving the Lifetime series, Maddie is currently taking it easy after concluding the abovementioned tour in the land down under.

 A photo posted by Maddie Ziegler (@maddieziegler) on